Sharon White, Baroness White of Tufnell Park

-Early life
+Early life and education

-White was born in east London and brought up in Leyton, where she attended Connaught School for Girls for three years when it was a middle school followed by Leyton Senior High School for Girls.
-Her parents migrated to the UK from Jamaica in the 1950s.
-She attended Fitzwilliam College, Cambridge, graduating with a BA degree in economics, and later earned an MSc degree in economics from University College London.
+White was born in east London, England, and brought up in Leyton, London.
+Her parents migrated to the UK from Jamaica in the 1950s as part of the Windrush generation.
+She attended Connaught School for Girls for three years when it was a middle school, followed by Leyton Senior High School for Girls.
+She studied economics at Fitzwilliam College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1988.
+She later studied for a Master of Science (MSc) degree in economics at University College London, graduating in 1993.

 Career

-White joined the British civil service in 1989 and held positions at the Treasury, the British Embassy in Washington, D.C., the No.10 Policy Unit under the Blair government, the World Bank, and as Director General at the Department for International Development (2003–2009).
-She later worked at the Ministry of Justice and the Department for Work and Pensions.
+White first worked for a church after university, before joining the British civil service in 1989.
+She worked first at the Treasury and later for the British Embassy in Washington.
+She also worked at the 10 Downing Street policy unit during the Blair government as an advisor on welfare reform from 1997 to 1999, at the World Bank as a senior economist from 1999 to 2002, and as director general (first policy then welfare to work) at the Department for International Development from 2003 to 2009.
+She later worked at the Ministry of Justice, the Department for International Development, and the Department for Work and Pensions.

-At HM Treasury, White was Director General for Public Spending (2012–2013) and became Second Permanent Secretary in 2013, overseeing the government’s response to the 2008 financial crisis.
+At HM Treasury, White was director general for Public Spending (2012–2013), and became Second Permanent Secretary in 2013, overseeing the government's response to the 2008 financial crisis.
 She was the first black person and second woman to hold the post.